Spiky Bridge, Swansea

 This month, The Virtual Paintout is traveling around Tasmania, the big island just south of Australia.
 Riding the highway via the Google maps, I came upon this interesting bridge, purely by chance.
 Built in 1843, it was built of local stone by convict labor.
 Jagged, spiky rocks were used on the sides of the bridge, but the reason why remains unclear - some say for decoration, others say to keep cattle from straying off the sides.
 You have to agree, it's very picturesque.

-If you would like to own this piece, you can click on the Paypal logo down on your left.
-To see more of my work you can go to my gallery page at The Daily Paintworks.
+If you would like to own this piece, you can go to my Gallery page, where you can see more of my work at The Daily Paintworks.
 Thank you for looking!

 No comments: